Mattmandav/IHTC2024/competition_entry/IHTC_entry.md

 ## Iterative improvement hyper-heuristic

 ### Move Selection
-In each parallel evaluation, a low-level heuristic is applied to the solution.
+In each parallel evaluation, either a single low-level heuristic is applied to the solution or two low-level heuristics are applied sequentially to the solution.
 A simple random approach is used to select the low-level heuristic from the following list:

 **Move 1 -** Insert non-mandatory patient